San Francisco Ballet School: Leadership

 After the retirement of Harold Christensen in 1975, Richard L. Cammack was brought in as School director by the SF Ballet Company's new co-director, Michael Smuin.
 Under Cammack's leadership, SF Ballet School was federally approved for foreign students and received authorization from the California Department of Education.
 Cammack also oversaw the School's move to its current state-of-the-art facilities on Franklin Street in 1983.

 When Helgi Tomasson became San Francisco Ballet's new artistic director and leader of the School in 1985, he appointed San Francisco Ballet ballerina Nancy Johnson as its head.
 In 1993, Lola de Avila was appointed to lead the School (Associate Director, SF Ballet School), and she held that position until 1999.
 When de Avila left, Gloria Govrin stepped into the position.
 De Avila returned in 2006 to serve as associate director until 2012.
 Patrick Armand was appointed associate director of the San Francisco Ballet School in September 2012, after serving for two years as principal of the SF Ballet School Trainee Program.

+In 2023, San Francisco Ballet announced the appointment of Grace Maduell Holmes as Director of San Francisco Ballet School.
+An SF Ballet dancer for 12 years, Holmes returned to the company after serving as the director of the Kansas City Ballet School since 2014, where she oversaw all school programming and student performance opportunities.